 While chaos theory might lend itself towards unpredictability, market theory doesn’t have to.
 With a little planning, smart marketing offers measurable results.
 And creating a map of the upcoming market atmosphere is the place to start.
 This gives you the chance to visually see points throughout the year where you’re going to want to make plans — create action — to keep things ticking over, and holidays or events you may have overlooked in previous years.

-So with 2019 coming to a close, we decided it was high time we released our very top secret, never-before-seen Keetrax marketing calendar, made for entrepreneurs and change-makers like you.
+So, we decided it was high time we released our very top secret, never-before-seen Keetrax marketing calendar, made for entrepreneurs and change-makers like you.
 Though usually reserved for our clients, we called all hands on deck and had our best crew create the most complete (and completely awesome) marketing calendar and hashtag holiday ideas of the year.
-It features every major holiday and notable marketing day, big and small, to help you map your way to smooth sailing and ecommerce growth throughout 2020, and beyond.
+It features every major holiday and notable marketing day, big and small, to help you map your way to smooth sailing and ecommerce growth throughout this year, and beyond.

 Know what’s coming, and plan ahead.
 Here’s why: